turingschool/curriculum/tutorials/controllers/parameters.markdown

 # Handling Parameters

+[TODO: Are we activating data or doing something with data?
+Do we mean "determine how to activate the domain logic, and determine the data to respond with for requests"?
+If so, we need some commas and some adjustments to the opening sentence]

 The controller's job is to work with the request parameters and determine how to activate the domain logic and data to respond to requests.
 The parameters are key to completing that job.

-And, at the same time, parameters are the cause of the most problems in a typical controller.
+At the same time, parameters are the cause of the most problems in a typical controller.
 A great action method should be about eight lines of Ruby, but many actions spiral out of control with all kinds of switching based on the input parameters.

 ## `params` Helper